 Should you be concerned?

-Only when the paint starts deteriorating that the particles are let out into the air where they are ingested by the people living in the house.
-As the paint deteriorates, paint chips may fall on the ground, but it can also be absorbed in the ground outside, why you would want to be careful in what you plant if your home is old as there is a very high probability that the soil is in fact contaminated.
+Only when the paint starts deteriorating are the particles let out into the air, which the people living in the house ingest.
+As the paint deteriorates, paint chips may fall on the ground.
+They can also be absorbed in the ground outside, so you want to be careful what you plant if your home is old.
+There is a very high probability that the soil is contaminated.

 Why was it added back in the day?

-Other interesting read you may want to continue with: The Massachusetts Standard Purchase and Sale Agreement: A Comprehensive Guide
+Another interesting read you may want to continue with: The Massachusetts Standard Purchase and Sale Agreement: A Comprehensive Guide

 Make sure that you educate yourself on the various lease clauses, whether you’re a tenant or a landlord.